soumitrapandit/SICP/README.md

 ## Reflections
 I think that this project was really important for me as I have no formal educatioin in CS.
 Diving into SICP allowed me to cultivate my love for CS while simulataneously learning the fundamentals in a very robust way.
 Learning about lists, environmets and maps was really satisfying.
 If I had to do it again, I most certainly would.
+Special thanks goes to Prof. Rose Bohrer at WPI who allowed me to take this as an independent study.

 ## Future Goals

 With the foundational knowledge acquired from the first three chapters of SICP, I plan to explore more advanced topics in computer science.
-My interest is particularly piqued by [specific topics of interest], and I aim to apply the learned concepts in practical projects such as [example projects].
+My interest is particularly piqued by compilers, and I aim to apply the learned concepts in practical projects such as a Domain Specific Language.